gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - The definition order of source sets is maintained, binary-owned source sets preceding external inputs
 - A Jar binary can be built from one or more input Java and resource source sets
 - Error cases:
-    - Fail at configuration time when there is no language rule available to build the binary from a given input source set.
+    - Fail at configuration time when creating a binary-owned source set with the same name as the component source set
+    - Fail at configuration time when creating two binary-owned source sets with the same name

 ### User visible changes